jgable2885/streamlit_ui_rep/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+*How/where to download your program & any modifications needed to be made to files/folders*
-*

 All code work completed for the core components 1 & 2 of this project has been cleaned and saved as '.ipynb' files in the 'notebooks' folder in this [GitHub repository](https://github.com/luyingamypei/capstone_ui).
 To reproduce these parts of the project, one must install GoogleColab or another appropriate notebook environment and modify the relative directories to absolute paths work in their own environment before executing the code.
 These notebooks contain code for installing all required libraries and packages for execution.
 To install any additional package within the notebook environment, use the code below as an example:
 ```
 !pip install some_new_package